 How to Make Homemade Pepperoni Pizza

-- Roll out the dough.
 Preheat oven and transfer the dough to a floured work surface.
-Cut it in half and roll it out to about 1/4” thick and 12” in diameter.
+Roll it out to about 1/4” thick and 12” in diameter.

-- Dough alternative: Try this cheese and pepperoni pizza with a whole wheat pizza dough, no yeast pizza dough, make puff pastry pizza or store-bought dough.
+- Dough alternative: Try this cheese and pepperoni pizza with a whole wheat pizza dough, homemade pizza dough without yeast, make puff pastry pizza or use store-bought dough.

 - A little heat.
 A sprinkle of red pepper flakes add some nice spiciness.